sholly/openshift-java-demo/README.md

 `curl java-demo-java-demo-image.apps.ocp4.lab.unixnerd.org/demoenv`

-Now let's set liveness and readiness probes so we can control:
+To make sure our application is both running and ready to accept traffic, let's set liveness and readiness probes:

+The liveness probe is how Openshift determines if the application is up:

 `oc set probe dc/java-demo --liveness --get-url=http://:8080/actuator/health --initial-delay-seconds=10 --timeout-seconds=2`

+The readiness probe is how Openshift determines if the application is ready to accept traffic.
+We're using the /todos endpoint to make sure that the application's database connection is properly configured and the endpoint is working normally:

 `oc set probe dc/java-demo --readiness --get-url=http://:8080/todos --initial-delay-seconds=10 --timeout-seconds=2`

-If we need to, we can manually scale the number of pods we're running like so:
+If our application is experiencing increased load, we can manually scale up or down the number of pods we're running like so:

 `oc scale dc/java-demo --replicas=3`

 ## Deploying the application from yaml files.

-The previous deployments were fine, but involved a lot of manual work.
+Once we get an application deployed and properly configured, it is desirable to save the Openshift configuration so we reuse them for other purposes such as deployments to higher environments.
 I've taken the step of exporting the DeploymentConfigs, Services, Route, Secrets, and the Configmap from the previous app deployment, cleaned the yaml files up, and placed them in openshift/deploy-yaml.
 Now we can simply deploy our app like from the project root like so: